mdakilahmed0/Mark2_Check-your-GK/README.md

-# Mark 2: Check you GK?
+# Mark 2: Check your GK?

     *   It's an simple NodeJS app to test your general knowledge.
     *   It takes an useranme as input and shown you a greeting message and to proceed to the quiz